osociety/DroidWatch/README.md

 # DroidWatch
 SmartWatch project using arduino and android.
 This project is built on android studio that provide android as platform to work with the arduino platform.
-SmartWatch is project i'm influenced from the [tinkernut] (http://www.tinkernut.com/portfolio/make-smartwatch-old-cell-phone-part-1/).
+SmartWatch is project i'm influenced from the

+* [tinkernut] (http://www.tinkernut.com/portfolio/make-smartwatch-old-cell-phone-part-1/) - But doesn't used any of the code from it.

 But i have used the oled screen as i'm not from electronics department and i was unable to solder the wires on the old cell phone oled screen.

 # This project is licensed under MIT LICENSE.